 Henceforth, FUDGY-NESS!

-This is probably my favorite low sugar brownie recipe on the blog.
+This is my favorite low sugar brownie recipe on the blog.
+(This (almost) sugar-free brownie recipe is a close second though!)

-This recipe is sweetened with a combination of small amounts of coconut sugar and molasses, along with stevia.
-There's only a total of four TEASPOONS of added sweetener!
+This recipe is sweetened with a combination of coconut sugar and stevia.
+There's only a total of TWO tablespoons of added sweetener!

 You can add more sugar if you like, without error.
 Just use a granulated variety, not a liquid.

-I crafted this recipe, however, to include naturally sweet ingredients, including oat flour, applesauce, and extra vanilla.
+I crafted this recipe to include naturally sweet ingredients, including oat flour, applesauce, and extra vanilla.

 I have plenty of low sugar recipes on the blog to help you along!